-The protocol must meet the additionality requirements set out in section 95973(a)(2), and must not be required by or undertaken to comply with any federal, state, or local law or ordinance in the project's jurisdiction.
+The protocolOffset projects must meet the additionality requirements set out in the Regulation in addition to the requirements in this protocol. section 95973(a)(2), and must not be required by or undertaken to comply with any federal, state, or local law or ordinance in the project's jurisdiction.
 Additionally, the methodology must meet the requirements of the Regulation.